Prisca92/Project-4-final/README.md

-                     MODEL BUILDING AND SELECTION
+                     MODEL BUILDING AND SELECTION RandomForestClassifier

-Supervised learning:
+Supervised learning

 The model building process finds the model that fits best for the training data set in terms of prediction accuracy.
 One of the most popular approaches to achieve this goal is to iterate over multiple related machine learning models to see which one is the best fit.
-For this project we opted for a supervised random forest regression model to address our task.
+For this project we opted for a supervised random forest model to address our task.
 Supervised learning was our preference because we have labeled data, where features are organized in a tabular format alongside corresponding outputs.
 This setup allows us to train the model to make predictions based on input features.
-We focused on target variables, also known as dependent variables, which are the outcomes we aim to predict(at-risk for heart disease).
+We focused on target variables, also known as dependent variables, which are the outcomes we aim to predict(heart disease).
 In our scenario, our target variable is the extent to which each feature contributes to the risk of heart disease.Wused three regression model classes – RandomForest, DecisionTree and Linear Regression – are fitted, and the one with highest r-square is picked as the best fit.
 Both Randomforest and the linear regression model provided an accuracy score of 90%.
 Ultimately Randomforest classifier was the training model we choose as the best fit as it is the most reliable an accurate model due to its high accuracy, feature important and versatility.
 In the Medical sector when making predictions it is best to use the most reliable machine learning model for prediction purposes.
 This system ultimately help suggest precautions to the user based on output.
-To better evaluate the random forest we used confusion matrix  which is a table that shows how many instances of each class were correctly or incorrectly predicted.Helps identify source errors like false positives and false negatives which we did not encounter.
+To better evaluate the random forest we used confusion matrix  which is a table that shows how many instances of each class were correctly or incorrectly predicted.
+Helps identify source errors like false positives and false negatives which we can see below.

 Confusion Matrix
+False positives and false negatives?

 <img width="530" alt="Screenshot 2024-02-13 at 4 45 14 AM" src="https://github.com/Prisca92/Project-4-final/assets/140542648/8c93e7ca-32a7-4c72-8db1-1f630200f718">